trust-zcom/contracts-arbitrum/README.md

 ## Minting and Burning

+GYEN/ZUSD is native to Ethereum.
+It can be bridged to Arbitrum.
 When move tokens from Ethereum to Arbitrum, callable path is L1Gateway depositToken (which handles L1 escrow), which triggers L2Gateway, `bridgeMint` will be called.

 When move tokens from Arbitrum to Ethereum, `bridgeBurn` will be called.
 Only the token bridge can call this.